MotoGP: Casey Stoner hopes to bow out with victory in Valencia

-While the main prize has already been decided, with Jorge Lorenzo sealing the championship last time out in Australia, we are in for a treat in Spain.
+While the main prize has already been decided, with last time out in Australia, we are in for a treat in Spain.

-Home rider Lorenzo is a worthy winner after a consistent season, and he will be one of three main contenders - along with Dani Pedrosa and Casey Stoner - when the gloves come off in Valencia.
+Home rider Lorenzo is and he will be one of three main contenders - along with Dani Pedrosa and Casey Stoner - when the gloves come off in Valencia.